BIO9905FBI2 – Phylogenomics

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

-In addition to registering through Studentweb, all students are requested to apply by filling the course registration form that you find at http://www.forbio.uio.no/events/courses/2016/phylogenomics.html
+In addition to registering through Studentweb, all students must apply for admission at the link at: https://www.forbio.uio.no/events/courses/2018/phylogenomics2018.html

 Recommended previous knowledge